citizensadvice/capybara_accessible_selectors/README.md

 ## Documentation

-See the [Capybara cheatsheet](https://devhints.io/capybara) for an overview of built in selectors and actions.
+See the [Capybara cheatsheet](https://devhints.io/capybara) for an overview of built-in Capybara selectors and actions.

 ### Filters